VPC-DevAdmin/Inference_Blueprints/pdf-podcast/README.md

 3. **PDF Service (Port 8001)** - Extracts text from PDF files using PyPDF2 and pdfplumber libraries (no external API dependencies)

-4. **LLM Service (Port 8002)** - Generates podcast dialogue scripts using OpenAI GPT-4 or custom enterprise inference endpoints with Keycloak authentication
+4. **LLM Service (Port 8002)** - Generates podcast dialogue scripts using an OpenAI-compatible enterprise inference endpoint (Keycloak or API key)

-5. **TTS Service (Port 8003)** - Synthesizes audio using OpenAI TTS API with multiple voice support and audio mixing
+5. **TTS Service (Port 8003)** - Synthesizes audio using an OpenAI-compatible TTS API with multiple voice support and audio mixing

 ---